Gauraklein/Portfolio/README.md

-# This is the beginning stages of my portfolio
+# This is my Development Portfolio